-Spiritual Heritage – The Acts of CongressANSWER:
+Spiritual Heritage and the Acts of CongressQUESTION: Spiritual Heritage – The Acts of CongressANSWER:

 In 1853, the U. S. Senate declared that the Founding Fathers “had no fear or jealousy of religion itself, nor did they wish to see us an irreligious people . . . they did not intend to spread over all the public authorities and the whole public action of the nation the dead and revolting spectacle of atheistical apathy.”1

 In 1854, the United States House of Representatives declared “It [religion] must be considered as the foundation on which the whole structure rests. . . .
 Christianity; in its general principles, is the great conservative element on which we must rely for the purity and permanence of free institutions.”2Spiritual Heritage – Money, Motto, and National Anthem

 In 1864, by law Congress added “In God We Trust” to American coinage.3

 In 1864, Congress also passed an act authorizing each state to display statues of two of its heroes in the United States Capitol,4

 resulting in numerous statues of noted Christian clergymen and leaders at the Capitol, including Gospel ministers such as the Revs.
 James A. Garfield, John Peter Muhlenberg, Jonathan Trumbull, Roger Williams, Jason Lee, Marcus Whitman, and Martin Luther King Jr.; Gospel theologians such as Roger Sherman; Catholic priests such as Father Damien, Jacques Marquette, Eusebio Kino, and Junipero Serra; Catholic nuns such as Mother Joseph; and numerous other religious leaders.